The Power Station (band): History

 On 16 February 1985, the band performed "Some Like It Hot" and "Get It On" on Saturday Night Live.
 It was the only time that Robert Palmer performed live with the original line-up.
 The horn section for the Power Station's Saturday Night Live appearance included saxophonist Lenny Pickett, who would join the show's house band that fall and eventually become the show's musical director.

-In March 1985, the Power Station issued a self-titled album produced by Bernard Edwards with some informal assistance from Nile Rodgers.
+In March 1985, the Power Station issued a self-titled album produced by Bernard Edwards, with some informal assistance from Nile Rodgers.
 It reached number 12 in the United Kingdom and number 6 on the United States album chart.

 The record is sometimes referred to as Power Station 33 ⅓ as the sleeve for the original vinyl record release bore that subtitle, indicating the speed of a record turntable.
-Compact disc issues used CD as a subtitle instead, while initial cassette copies highlighted Columbia's XDR process.
+Compact disc issues used CD as a subtitle instead, while initial cassette copies highlighted Capitol's XDR process.
 The album's cover graphics and color scheme, which were also used in the videos, were based on sketches by John Taylor.

 Three singles were released from the album, two of them major hits.
 The first, "Some Like It Hot", reached #14 on the UK Singles Chart and #6 on the US Billboard Hot 100.
 (The music video featured model Caroline Cossey, credited by her nickname "Tula".)
 The second single, "Get It On", went to #22 in the United Kingdom and #9 in the United States, while competing against the Duran Duran single "A View to a Kill", which was an American number one.
 "Communication" was not as successful, reaching #34 in the United States, but disappeared after hitting #75 in the United Kingdom.

 The band also released a collection of their three music videos called The Power Station Video EP.

 The group's unexpected success led to two incompatible results: first, they decided to headline a summer tour in America with Paul Young, Nik Kershaw, the Bongos, and Orchestral Manoeuvres in the Dark; second, Robert Palmer decided to record a solo album to take advantage of his sudden name recognition.
 This led to Palmer's departure from the band.
 (Tony Thompson, Andy Taylor, and future Power Station bass player Bernard Edwards all contributed to Palmer's highly successful 1985 solo album Riptide).